TheGazette/DevDocs/mygazette/delete-saved-notice.md

 [Home](../home.md)

 # Delete a saved notice #

 Authenticated users can delete notices previously saved to the My Gazette area.
-For more info, please refer to [registration](../authentication/registration.md) and [signing-in](../authentication/sign-in.md).
+For more info, please refer to [creating an account](../authentication/registration.md) and [signing-in](../authentication/sign-in.md).

 ## Related Resources ##